davecaos/beamdex/README.md

 # Running

-You can start the application with:
+You can start the application with command:

-  bin/nitrogen start

-which will start it in daemon mode.
-You can attach to this started daemon
-with:

-  bin/nitrogen attach

-If you'd rather have an Erlang console right away, rather than starting a daemon, type:

-  bin/nitrogen console
+  make run_dev

 # Config